gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/baroclinic_wave.rst

 This test provides a standard way to assess how different atmospheric models handle the development of baroclinic waves.
 The results help identify which models are more accurate and can serve as benchmarks for model improvement, ultimately contributing to better simulations of atmospheric behavior in weather and climate predictions.

 In the UFS WM, the idealized baroclinic wave test case is an atmosphere-only, :term:`dycore`-only forecast run at C192 resolution with 127 vertical levels.
-It uses default values from the WM's ``export_fv3`` function, along with default values for a tiled grid namelist (from ``export_tiled``) and for the `Unified Gravity Wave Physics version 1 <https://dtcenter.ucar.edu/GMTB/v7.0.0/sci_doc/ugwpv1_gsldrag.html>`_ (from ``export_ugwpv1``).
-These initial values are all set based on values from `default_vars.sh <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/default_vars.sh>`_.
+It uses default values from the WM's ``export_fv3`` function, along with default values for a tiled grid namelist (from ``export_tiled``).
+These initial values are set based on values from `default_vars.sh <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/default_vars.sh>`_.

 The test is set to run a dynamics-only 24-hour forecast from 2019-12-03 at 0z.
 However, it is recommended that users modify the case to run it as a 5-10 day forecast by setting the forecast length (``FHMAX``) to 120-240 hours in the test file (see :numref:`Section %s <bw-config>` for instructions).
 Users will also need to update ``OUTPUT_FH`` accordingly.
+This ensures that users will be able to see the disturbance develop (wave propagation), starting about 120-150 hours into the forecast.

 =============================
 Obtaining Data for HSD Cases